In This Article

 Planting a tree to celebrate a new marriage is an ancient unity ceremony recognized in many cultures throughout the world.
 It's also an eco-conscious practice that catches the eye of modern-day partners looking for a fresh twist on more traditional wedding ceremonies, like lighting a unity candle and jumping the broom, for example.

-While most tree-planting ceremonies are more apt to take place during an outdoor wedding ceremony, it's also possible to conduct one indoors, where the "tree" could take the form of a potted plant, for example.
+While most tree-planting ceremonies are more apt to take place during an outdoor wedding ceremony, it's also possible to conduct one indoors, where the tree could take the form of a potted plant, for example.
 Either way, here's what you'll need on hand:

-- One small table, but the altar or another surface also works.
+- One small table, but the altar or another surface also works

 - Two small containers (ideally attractive ones) full of soil collected from places meaningful to the couple.
 Places could include, say, your respective childhood homes or the area around where you became engaged.

-- One potted tree (or shrub, or flower, or houseplant) with special meaning to the couple.
+- One potted tree (or shrub, or flower, or houseplant) with special meaning to the couple

-- One watering can, filled with water.
+- A watering can, filled with water

-- One empty pot (optional).
+- An empty pot (optional)

-- Two shovels to handle the soil (optional).
+- Two shovels to handle the soil (optional)

-"Planting" the tree can take many forms, depending on how hands-on (aka possibly dirty) you want to be, but each of these three options is just as nice as the next.
+Planting the tree can take many forms, depending on how hands-on (aka possibly dirty) you want to be, but each of these three options is just as nice as the next.

 - Choose a sapling (with its root ball intact) and actually plant it inside an empty pot or directly into the ground.

-- "Plant" a pre-potted tree by simply topping up the soil inside its container.
+- Plant a pre-potted tree by simply topping up the soil inside its container.

 - Symbolically plant the tree by watering it as a couple, while fitting words are spoken.

-Choosing The Tree
+Choosing the Tree

 You may choose to plant the type of tree that you once shared a kiss under—or one that represents your state or geographical area.
 But really, any tree that has special meaning to you as a couple is good enough.
 Although most couples plant just one, sometimes both partners plant trees.
 In the case of a remarriage, it's a sweet idea to allow young children to plant their own trees, too, to symbolize the blending of two families.